The Palm Beach Story, 1942

 The Palm Beach Story - 1942 - Released November 7, 1942

 Screwball Comedy Fairy Godfather

-In the screenshot above, Claudette Colbert (as Gerry Jeffers) is hiding in her shower stall because she is in the process of being evicted from the apartment she shares with her husband (Joel McCrea as Tom Jeffers).
+Claudette Colbert (as Gerry Jeffers) is hiding in her shower stall because she is in the process of being evicted from the apartment she shares with her husband (Joel McCrea as Tom Jeffers).
 He is not around because he is out trying to sell his imaginative invention ideas (for example an inner-city airport suspended from wires that would float over city streets).
 They're both broke and the landlord isn't listening to anymore excuses.

-In walks "The Weenie King,"(Robert Dudley) an elderly millionaire in low cost meat products ("don't eat them, you'll live long" he warns Claudette).
+In walks "The Weenie King,"(Robert Dudley) an elderly millionaire in low cost meat products ("don't eat them, you'll live longer" he warns Claudette).
 He's being dragged around town by his wife, shopping for a luxury apartment.

 The Weenie King is smitten with Claudette, and after he learns of how she and her husband are about to be evicted, he pays up their back rent and hands over a little extra money so that they can square things with their other creditors.

 Shortly after, Claudette will leave Joel McCrea, heading to Florida by train (as the mascot of the "Ale and Quail Club," hunting enthusiast millionaires who soon shoot the train to pieces in a drunken marksmanship contest).